Professional Reviews

 6. Change Your Passwords

-If your passwords are short and too simple, old, or if you regularly reuse the same password, you must look at changing your password to more complex, newer, and unique passwords — password managers make it much easier to do this.
+There may be a few reasons why you need to change your passwords.
+If your passwords are too short and simple, too old, or if you regularly reuse the same password, you must look at changing your passwords to be more complex, newer, and unique — and password managers make it much easier to do this.

 Important: If you think any of your account logins may have been breached in a phishing attack, a social media scam, or a data breach, then you should change as many of your passwords as possible.
-Dashlane has an automatic password changer to make this process easier.

 2FA protects your logins by requiring a second piece of verification (along with your password) before you can log into an account.
 SMS codes, time-based one-time passcodes (TOTPs), biometric scans, and USB tokens are common 2FA tools.
+Password managers like 1Password and Dashlane can help you set up and generate TOTP 2FA for compatible online accounts.

 You can also enable 2FA for your Apple ID.
 First, select your Apple ID > Password & Security.
 Tap Turn On Two-Factor Authentication and enter your phone number.
 Apple will send TOTP codes to that number whenever you access your Apple ID from a new device.